-Based solely upon a review of such reports or written representations furnished to us that no other reports were required, we believe that during the year ended December 31, 2014, all of our executive officers and greater than 10% beneficial owners complied with all applicable Section 16(a) filing requirements.
-Further, based solely on a review of such reports or written representations furnished to us, during the fiscal year ended December 31, 2014, Mr. Schrier filed a late Form 4 related to a grant of options in October 2014.
-For fiscal year ended December 31, 2015, Messrs.
-Simons and Park each filed a late Form 3 related to being designated a Section 16 officer in February 2015.
+Based solely upon a review of such reports or written representations furnished to us that no other reports were required, we believe that during the year ended December 31, 2015, except as noted below, all of our executive officers and greater than 10% beneficial owners complied with all applicable Section 16(a) filing requirements.
+Further, based solely on a review of such reports or written representations furnished to us, during the fiscal year ended December 31, 2015, each of Linda K. Ferrell, Larry A. Jobe, Robert A. Toth, Gerald E. Gilbert, J. Stanley Fredrick, Eric W. Schrier and Marlin Ray Robbins filed a late Form 4 related to a grant of options in December 2015.
+For fiscal year ended December 31, 2015, Yong Jae Park filed a late Form 3 related to being designated a Section 16 officer in February 2015, and David A. Johnson filed a late Form 3 related to being designated a Section 16 officer in July 2015.